hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-docker.md

 You can use Docker to install a `hoprd` node on your device quickly without worrying too much about the operating system or any additional software.
 There are, however, some hardware requirements needed to complete the installation.

 To use Docker, you will need a device that supports hardware-level virtualisation: VT-x for Intel-based PCs and AMD-V for AMD processors.
-Most Mac and Linux machines support it out of the box, so ensure you have enough memory \(e.g. 2 GB\) and disk space \(e.g. 1 GB\) before starting.

-You should also make sure your device has the following minimum requirements to run the node:
+Most Mac and Linux machines support it out of the box, so just ensure your device meets the following minimum requirements to run `hoprd`:

 * Dual Core CPU ~ 2 GHz
 * 4 GB RAM